On non-visibility of Kobayashi geodesics and the geometry of the boundary: Sufficient conditions for non-visibility in ( -)convex domains

 Now, consider $r < \delta$ where $\delta:=\min\{\delta_1,\delta_2\}$ with $\delta_1$ as in Claim 1 and $\delta_2$ as in Claim 2.
 Then there exists $C>0$ depending on $\O$ such that for $r\in (0,\delta)$ we have By Claims 1 and 2 and \eqref{eqn:stronglynonGoldiconvexcase} we are done. \end{proof}

-Actually, if $\O\subset\Cn$ (not necessarily $n=2$) is a convex domain with no non-trivial analytic discs in the boundary, then the proof of \cite[Lemma 2.3]{B} (see the result of D'Addezio in \cite[Lemma A.1]{BG}) implies that Therefore if $\O$ has $\mathcal C^{1,1}$-smooth boundary a stronger statement than Claim 2 above holds.
+Actually, if $\O\subset\Cn$ (not necessarily $n=2$) is a convex domain containing no affine complex lines with no non-trivial analytic discs in the boundary, then the proof of \cite[Lemma 2.3]{B} (see the result of D'Addezio in \cite[Lemma A.1]{BG}) implies that Therefore if $\O$ has $\mathcal C^{1,1}$-smooth boundary a stronger statement than Claim 2 above holds.
 Namely, in that case the uniform inner ball condition implies that there exists $\delta>0$ such that for $r\in(0,\delta).$

 One generalization of Proposition \ref{prop:example} is the following: